Data-Mining-CS568/NG-DBSCAN/README.md

 	- Now run the main algorithm (NG-DBSCAN) code using the following command:
 		1. Compile: g++ phase2.cpp
 		2. Execute: ./a.out
-	- It will create clusters.txt which contains all the clusters
+	- It will create clusters.txt which contains all the clusters.

 	- Now to plot the clusters (for 2D and 3D dataset), use the following command:
 		1. python3 clusters_generator.py

-	- We calculate the metrics for comparison, compactness, separation, recall
+	- We calculated the NG-DBSCAN metrics for comparison with DBSCAN: compactness, separation, recall
-		1. Compile: g++ metric_main.cpp
+		1. Compile: g++ metrics_main.cpp
 		2. Execute: ./a.out

+	- Ran DBSCAN algorithm (for comparison with NG-DBSCAN) over points.txt using dbscan_code.py using the following command:
+		1. python3 dbscan_code.py

+	- We calculated the DBSCAN metrics: compactness, separation, recall
+		1. Compile: g++ dbscan_metrics_main.cpp
+		2. Execute: ./a.out
+	- Using this we can compare between DBSCAN and NG-DCSCAN.

 Note: 1) For 3-D dataset try changing epsilon values to get better cluster quality